hypervel/hypervel.org/docs/docs/authorization.md

 ### Via Middleware

-Laravel Hyperf includes a middleware that can authorize actions before the incoming request even reaches your routes or controllers.
+Hypervel includes a middleware that can authorize actions before the incoming request even reaches your routes or controllers.
 By default, the `Illuminate\Auth\Middleware\Authorize` middleware may be attached to a route using the `can` [middleware alias](/docs/middleware#middleware-aliases), which is automatically registered by Laravel.
 Let's explore an example of using the `can` middleware to authorize that a user can update a post:

 ```php
 use App\Models\Post;